-ARR 2016 Book 2 Chapter 5 (Ball et. al. 2019) recommends the use of areal temporal patterns for catchments with area greater than 75 km.
-Therefore, for modelling to compare to the flood frequency analysis, the areal temporal patterns relevant to this location were downloaded from the ARR Data Hub.
+ARR 2016 Book 2 Chapter 5 (Ball et. al., 2019) recommends the use of areal temporal patterns for catchments greater than 75 km.
+Therefore, for the flood frequency analysis, the areal temporal patterns relevant to this location were downloaded from the ARR Data Hub.
 An example of the temporal patterns downloaded from the Data Hub is shown in Figure A 4.

 For selection of the final design runs applicable to the entire study area, areal and point temporal patterns were downloaded from the ARR Data Hub.
 Temporal patterns were filtered for embedded bursts and in some cases patterns with large, embedded bursts causing significant outliers were removed.
-When assessing the reference critical flow for each sub-catchment as described in the Hydrology Methods Report (WMAwater 2021a), point temporal patterns were used for sub-catchments with an upstream area of less than 75 km2, and to assess shorter storms if the critical duration on a larger catchment was identified as 12 hours (the shortest duration available with areal temporal patterns).
+When assessing the reference critical flow for each sub-catchment (as described in the Hydrology Methods Report (WMAwater, 2021a)), point temporal patterns were used for sub-catchments with an upstream area of less than 75 km or used to assess shorter storms if the critical duration on a larger catchment was identified as 12 hours (the shortest duration available with areal temporal patterns).